 A significant portion of our marketing and advertising expenses is driven by the number of health insurance applications submitted on our ecommerce platforms.
 Since our marketing and advertising costs are expensed and generally paid as incurred and the revenue and cash earned from approved applications is recognized and paid as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.
-During open enrollment periods for individual and family health insurance plans, we experience an increase in the number of submitted individual and family plan health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
-During the Medicare annual enrollment period, we experience an increase in the number of submitted Medicare-related health insurance applications and marketing and advertising expenses compared to outside of Medicare annual enrollment periods.
-The timing of open enrollment periods for individual and family health insurance and the Medicare annual enrollment period for Medicare-related health insurance may have positive or negative impacts to our cash flows during each quarter.
-Consistent with prior years, we expect marketing and advertising costs to decline during the second and third quarters compared to the first quarter and increase during the fourth quarter of 2016 compared to the third quarter of 2016 due to an increase in submitted applications for individual and family health insurance during the open enrollment period and due to an increase in submitted applications for Medicare plans during the annual enrollment period, which will have a negative impact on our cash flows in the quarter.
+During open enrollment periods for individual and family health insurance plans, we have experienced an increase in the number of submitted individual and family plan health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
+During the Medicare annual enrollment period, we have experienced an increase in the number of submitted Medicare-related health insurance applications and marketing and advertising expenses compared to outside of Medicare annual enrollment periods.
+The timing of open enrollment periods for individual and family health insurance and the Medicare annual enrollment period for Medicare-related health insurance may have positive or negative impacts on our quarterly cash flows.
+Consistent with prior years, marketing and advertising costs declined in the third quarter compared to the first and second quarters of 2016 and we expect marketing and advertising costs to increase during the fourth quarter of 2016 compared to the third quarter of 2016 due to an increase in submitted applications for Medicare plans and individual and family plans during the annual enrollment period, which will have a negative impact on our cash flows in the quarter.

 All Medicare Advantage and Medicare Part D prescription drug policies are renewed on January 1, resulting in our recording substantially all Medicare Advantage and Medicare Part D prescription drug plan renewal commission revenue in the first quarters of 2015 and 2016.
-As a result, we did not recognize significant renewal commission revenue in the second through fourth quarters of 2015 and do not expect significant renewal commission revenue in the second through fourth quarters of 2016.
-Renewal commissions for Medicare Advantage products are paid monthly; therefore the majority of renewal commissions for that product will be collected in quarters subsequent to the first quarter.
+As a result, we did not recognize significant Medicare renewal commission revenue in the second quarter and third quarters of 2016 or second through fourth quarters of 2015 and do not expect significant Medicare renewal commission revenue in the fourth quarter of 2016.
+Renewal commissions for Medicare Advantage products are paid monthly.
+As a result, the majority of renewal commissions for Medicare Advantage products has been collected in quarters subsequent to the first quarter.

-Three Months Ended March 31, 2016- Our operating activities provided cash of \$4.7 million during the three months ended March 31, 2016 and consisted of net income of \$18.0 million, increased by non-cash items of \$4.9 million and offset by cash used by operating assets and liabilities and other activities of \$18.2 million.
-Adjustments for non-cash items primarily consisted of \$3.1 million of depreciation and amortization, including amortization of internally-developed software, book-of-business consideration and intangible assets and \$1.8 million of stock-based compensation expense.
-Cash used by operating assets and liabilities and other activities primarily consisted of an increase of \$10.0 million in accounts receivable, a decrease of \$0.2 million in prepaid expenses and other assets, a decrease of \$1.3 million in accounts payable, a decrease of \$7.7 million in accrued marketing expenses, a decrease of \$5.8 million in accrued compensation and benefits, and an increase of \$6.9 million in other liabilities primarily due to an increase in tax liabilities.
-Accounts receivable increased due to recognition of Medicare renewal commissions in the first quarter of 2016, while the Medicare Advantage portion of renewal commissions are collected monthly throughout the year.
+Our operating activities provided cash of \$8.8 million during the nine months ended September 30, 2016 and consisted of net income of \$11.8 million, increased by non-cash items of \$11.1 million and decreased from changes in net operating assets and liabilities and other activities of \$14.1 million.
+Adjustments for non-cash items primarily consisted of \$5.8 million of depreciation and amortization, including amortization of internally-developed software, book-of-business consideration and intangible assets and \$5.4 million of stock-based compensation expense.

+The cash decrease resulting from changes in in net operating assets and liabilities primarily consisted of a decrease of \$9.0 million in accrued marketing expenses, a decrease of \$1.2 million in prepaid expenses and other assets, and a decrease of \$0.5 million in accounts payable.
+These decreases were partially offset by an increase of \$2.0 million in accounts receivable and \$1.0 million increase in deferred revenue.